akshayverma5122/projects/observability/OTEL/collector-deployment-via-operator.md

 ```
 ### otel collector deployment + collector integration with jaeger instance

-1. for collector integration with jaeger use below code.
+1. install the jaeger instance using jaeger-installalation-for-otel-demonstration.md guided steps. for collector integration with jaeger use below code.
 ```
     receivers:
 ## collector will accept the traces, logs and metrics in otel format using this config.